 Performance Reports

 Performance reports evaluate the efficiency and productivity of sales teams and individual contributors.
 They often include metrics like sales quotas achieved, customer acquisition rates, and lead follow-up times.
+Tracking the effectiveness of sales reps by measuring their calls, conversion rates, and overall contributions to sales outcomes is essential.

 Pipeline Reports